comychitz/knowledge/programming/README.md

     * a closure is a record storing a function together with an environment
     * "a technique for implementing lexically scoped name binding in a language with first-class functions."

+## functional programming
+* There is no definite agreed upon definition of functional programming, other than the premise that functional programming is code written in a functional style (using functional programming features such as *pure functions*, *first-class functions*, etc.)
+* Functional programming tends toward conveying intention of a program rather than the implementation details
+* Functional programming avoid side effects - arguably the largest difference between imperitave programming

 ## type systems
 * [Types and Programming Languages - B.Pierce - MIT Press](https://www.asc.ohio-state.edu/pollard.4/type/books/pierce-tpl.pdf)